 That story traveled with me to yet another new home, this time a wee farm in Arcadia, where I now spend my days canning tomatoes, stacking hay bales, and all manner of farmhouse-y type things (like making yogurt, beeswax candles, and sweeping cat hair).
 I also began a tiny bakery business called NovelTea Kitchen, which has allowed me to ply my love and fascination with cooking, baking, and preserving.

 In 2019 I began broadening my horizons as far as writing, publishing a short story and submitting other works to anthologies and online magazines and publishers.
 The experience has been awesome, and I’ve learned a lot through it and am hoping to continue to do so.
 My goal is to always seek to grow and improve my craft for the glory of God, who gave me these talents to serve him and his people.

-A handful of authors that have inspired and influenced me are Wayne Thomas Batson, Stephen R. Lawhead, J. R. R. Tolkein, Megan Whalen Turner, Patrick Rothfuss, Brandon Sanderson, Andrew Peterson, and Diana Wynne Jones.
-This is by no means exhaustive, but the stories and writing styles of these authors have helped me along as I’ve been learning my own voice and how I’d like to tell stories.
+A handful of authors that have inspired and influenced my writing are Wayne Thomas Batson, Stephen R. Lawhead, J. R. R. Tolkein, Megan Whalen Turner, Patrick Rothfuss, Brandon Sanderson, Andrew Peterson, and Diana Wynne Jones.
+This is by no means exhaustive, but the stories and writing styles of these authors have helped me along on this journey!